tomatolog/manticore/docs/sphinxconf_options_reference/searchd_program_configuration_options/listen.rst

 There can be multiple listen directives, ``searchd`` will listen for client connections on all specified ports and sockets.
-If no ``listen`` directives are found then the server will listen on all available interfaces using the default ManticoreAPI port 9312, and also on default SphinxQL port 9306.
+If no ``listen`` directives are found then the server will listen on all available interfaces using the default SphinxAPI port 9312, and also on default SphinxQL port 9306.
 Both port numbers are assigned by IANA (see http://www.iana.org/assignments/port-numbers for details) and should therefore be available.